Garry Kennedy: Exhibitions

-Garry Neill Kennedy exhibited extensively nationally and internationally with solo exhibitions at venues such as the Art Gallery of Ontario, the Art Gallery of Nova Scotia, the National Gallery of Canada, Museum of Contemporary Canadian Art (MOCCA), the 49th Parallel Gallery (New York City, NY), the Tasmanian School of Art Gallery (Hobart, Australia), Galeri II (Reykjavik, Iceland), and Portikus (Frankfurt am Main, Germany).
-Kennedy has also been included in over twenty group exhibitions shown in at museums and galleries, including the Museum of Modern Art (New York City, NY), the National Gallery of Canada, the Art Gallery of Ontario, Mass MoCA (North Adams, MA), and Art Cologne (Cologne, Germany).
+Garry Neill Kennedy exhibited extensively nationally and internationally with solo exhibitions at venues such as the Art Gallery of Ontario, the Art Gallery of Nova Scotia, the National Gallery of Canada, Museum of Contemporary Canadian Art (MOCCA), the 49th Parallel Gallery (New York City, New York), the Tasmanian School of Art Gallery (Hobart, Australia), Galeri II (Reykjavik, Iceland), and Portikus (Frankfurt am Main, Germany).
+Kennedy has also been included in over twenty group exhibitions shown in at museums and galleries, including the Museum of Modern Art (New York City, New York), the National Gallery of Canada, the Art Gallery of Ontario, Mass MoCA (North Adams, Massachusetts), and Art Cologne (Cologne, Germany).

-In 1996, Garry Neill Kennedy: Wall Paintings and Related Works 1974-1995 was exhibited at Owens Art Gallery (Mount Allison University, Sackville, NB) with an accompanying publication by the same name.
+In 1996, Garry Neill Kennedy: Wall Paintings and Related Works 1974–1995 was exhibited at Owens Art Gallery (Mount Allison University, Sackville, New Brunswick) with an accompanying publication by the same name.
 This exhibition traveled to Portikus (Frankfurt am Main, Germany) in 1998.
-In 2000, a major retrospective Garry Neill Kennedy: Work of Four Decades, was organized and circulated by the Art Gallery of Nova Scotia (Halifax, NS) in partnership with the National Gallery of Canada (Ottawa, ON).
-The exhibition was shown at both institutions as well as Beaverbrook Art Gallery (Fredericton, NB) between 2000-2001.
+In 2000, a major retrospective Garry Neill Kennedy: Work of Four Decades, was organized and circulated by the Art Gallery of Nova Scotia (Halifax, Nova Scotia) in partnership with the National Gallery of Canada (Ottawa, Ontario).
+The exhibition was shown at both institutions as well as Beaverbrook Art Gallery (Fredericton, New Brunswick) between 2000–2001.
 In 2017, the MacKenzie Art Gallery in Regina held Garry Neill Kennedy: Ya ummi Ya ummi curated by Timothy Long.
 In 2018, his exhibition Remembering Names was held at the CSA Space, Vancouver.
 It was a project conceived in the early 1970s, and repeated several times in the following decades, in which he attempted to recall and record the names of people he has met since childhood.
 Garry Neill Kennedy: The Big Five, in which Kennedy reassigned the colour schemes of the corporate logos of the five biggest banks in Canada, was initially shown at Emerson Gallery in Berlin in 2014, then exhibited at the Victoria Arts Council Gallery in 2020.